 Boot into safe mode and perform system restore that helps complete windows 10 system restore without any error.

-In addition, before perform system restore we recommend open command prompt as administrator run command sfc /scannow.
+In addition, before perform system restore we recommend open the command prompt as administrator run command sfc /scannow.
 Let the scanning process complete 100% once done reboot your computer and again perform system restore.

 Open windows service console using services.msc and check below services are running state.